yury-lysogorskiy/lammps/doc/src/fix_ave_moments.rst

 Each listed value can be the result of a :doc:`compute <compute>` or :doc:`fix <fix>` or the evaluation of an equal-style or vector-style :doc:`variable <variable>`.
-In each case, the compute, fix, or variable must produce a global quantity, quantity, not a per-atom or local quantity.
+In each case, the compute, fix, or variable must produce a global quantity, not a per-atom or local quantity.
 If you wish to spatial- or time-average or histogram per-atom quantities from a compute, fix, or variable, then see the :doc:`fix ave/chunk <fix_ave_chunk>`, :doc:`fix ave/atom <fix_ave_atom>`, or :doc:`fix ave/histo <fix_ave_histo>` commands.
 If you wish to sum a per-atom quantity into a single global quantity, see the :doc:`compute reduce <compute_reduce>` command.

-:doc:`Computes <compute>` that produce global quantities are those which do not have the word *atom* in their style name.
-Only a few :doc:`fixes
-<fix>` produce global quantities.
-See the doc pages for individual
-fixes for info on which ones produce such values.  :doc:`Variables
-<variable>` of style *equal* and *vector* are the only ones that can be
-used with this fix.
+Many :doc:`computes <compute>` and :doc:`fixes <fix>` produce global quantities.
+See their doc pages for details. :doc:`Variables <variable>` of style *equal* and *vector* are the only ones that can be used with this fix.
 Variables of style *atom* cannot be used, since they produce per-atom values.

 The input values must all be scalars or vectors with a bracketed term appended, indicating the :math:`I^\text{th}` value of the vector is used.

 The result of this fix can be accessed as a vector, containing the interleaved moments of each input in order.
-The first requested moment of input 1 has index 1, the second index 2, the first of input 2 has index 3 and so on.
+If M moments are requested, then the moments of input 1 will be the first M values in the vector output by this fix.
+The moments of input 2 will the next M values, etc.
+If there are N values, the vector length will be N*M.

 ----------